What to Donate

 Goodwill values your generous donations.

 Retail sales from your donated items allow us to continue empowering thousands of people through employment every year.
 We gratefully accept everything from clothing and accessories to small household appliances and furniture, electronics, books, fine china, art and other collectibles in good or new condition.
+Some examples of items we accept are the following:

 Items we can’t accept